AWS

 Cluster Resources

-When setting up Kubernetes, it's advisable to use a Helm chart and the Kubernetes (Pod Identity)resource type.
-If you're manually setting up a Kubernetes resource in the cloud, you can also use the EKS or EKS (Instance Profile) resource types.
+When setting up Kubernetes, it's advisable to use a Helm chart and the Kubernetes (Pod Identity) resource type.
+If you're manually setting up a Kubernetes resource in the cloud, you can also use the AWS-specific EKS and EKS (Instance Profile) resource types.
+See the following for more information:

 Server Resources